 When using multiple Boolean (~, &, ^, |) or Relational (<, <=, >, >=, ==, !=) operators consecutively in a single expression, parentheses should be used.
 For example, parentheses are required in the expression: (a>2) & (a<5).
 If parentheses are not used, the expression will result in an error: a>2 & a<5 .
 The following expression will run because parentheses are used:

 outRas = (Raster("a") > 2) & (Raster("a") < 5)

 Some expressions may not simply require parentheses, but may instead have to be rewritten.
-For example, an expression in the form of a < b < c will not execute and adding parentheses will change the meaning of the expression.
-Therefore, to execute successfully this expression needs to be rewritten in the form of (a < b) & (b < c).
+For example, an expression in the form of a < b < c will not run, and adding parentheses will change the meaning of the expression.
+Therefore, to run successfully, this expression must be rewritten in the form of (a < b) & (b < c).

 outRas = FocalStatistics("inRaster", NbrCircle(5, "CELL"), "SUM")

 In the above statement, the sum is calculated for each cell within a five-cell circular neighborhood.
 NbrCircle is a class that creates a NbrCircle object.